bbglab/oncodrivefml/docs/source/signature.rst

 The signature is an array that assigns a probability to a single nucleotide mutation taking into account its context [#context]_.
-It represents the chance of certain mutation to occur within a context.
+It represents the chance of a certain mutation to occur within a context.

 Check the different options for the signature in the :ref:`configuration file <config signature>`.
 In short, you can choose between not using any signature, using your own signature or computing the signature from the mutations file.
-Additionally, signatures can be grouped into different categories such as the sample.
+Additionally, signatures can be grouped into different categories (such as the sample).

 The signature array is computed by counting, for each Single Nucleotide Polymorphism, the reference and alternated triplets.